-- additional clinical trials to be conducted prior to obtaining approval; - · changes to manufacturing methods; - · recalls, replacements, or discontinuance of one or more of our products; and - additional recordkeeping.

-Such changes would likely require substantial time and impose significant costs, or could reduce the potential commercial value of atacicept or future product candidates we may develop, and could materially harm our business and our financial results.
-In addition, delays in receipt of or failure to receive regulatory clearances or approvals for any other products would harm our business, financial condition, and results of operations.

-Our relationships with healthcare professionals, clinical investigators, CROs and third party payors in connection with our current and future business activities may be subject to federal and state healthcare fraud and abuse laws, false claims laws, transparency laws, government price reporting, and privacy and security laws (including health information privacy and security laws), which could expose us to, among other things, criminal sanctions, civil penalties, contractual damages, exclusion from governmental healthcare programs, reputational harm, administrative burdens and diminished profits and future earnings.
+additional clinical trials to be conducted prior to obtaining approval; changes to manufacturing methods; recalls, replacements, or discontinuance of one or more of our products; and 45 additional recordkeeping. future pr odu changes would likely require substantial time and impose significant costs, or could reduce the potential commercial value of atacicept or ct candidates we may develop, and could materially harm our business and our financial results.
+In addition, delays in receipt of or failure to latory clearances or approvals for any other products would harm our business, financial condition, and results of operations. activities privacy ( civil pen ma and a altie ships with healthcare professionals, clinical investigators, CROs and third party payors in connection with our current and future business by be subject to federal and state healthcare fraud and abuse laws, false claims laws, transparency laws, government price reporting, and security laws (including health information privacy and security laws), which could expose us to, among other things, criminal sanctions, es, contractual damages, exclusion from governmental healthcare programs, reputational harm, administrative burdens and diminished auture earnings.